 - Have official undergraduate and graduate (if applicable) transcripts sent to Shippensburg University.

-- Submit a completed application including a statement of intent summarizing their motivations and goals for entering the teaching profession through the Ship Admissions portal.
+- Submit a completed application, including a statement of intent summarizing their motivations and goals for entering the teaching profession through the Ship Admissions portal.

 - Achieve passing scores on two teacher certification exams that are required by the Commonwealth of Pennsylvania: Praxis II Subject Assessment.
 For more information, please visit Educational Testing Services website.
 Applicants may be conditionally admitted if PRAXIS scores are pending.

 To be certified in the following content areas, you must take the required ETS Content Knowledge Exam(s).

 - Biology 7-12 | Biology: Content Knowledge (Passing score: 147)

 - Business 7-12 | Business Education (Passing score: 154) / Fundamental K-12 Subjects (Passing score: 150)

 - Chemistry 7-12 | Chemistry: Content Knowledge (Passing score: 154)

 - Earth & Space Science 7-12 | Earth & Space Sciences: Content Knowledge (Passing score: 157)

 - Physics 7-12 | Physics: Content Knowledge (Passing score: 140)